 The Portland Children’s Levy is annually audited and administrative expenses cannot exceed 5 percent of revenues; 95 cents of every dollar is invested in programs helping the city’s children.
-The most recent 2013-14 PCL Audit completed in 2015 by independent auditor Merina & Co. found that administrative expenses were less than 5 percent of revenues, were necessary and proper, and all grant disbursements were properly documented and in accordance with approved budgets.
+The most recent 2014-15 PCL Audit completed in 2016 by independent auditor Merina & Co. found that administrative expenses were less than 5 percent of revenues, were necessary and proper, and grant disbursements were properly documented and in accordance with approved budgets.

 Our 2015-2016 Budget

 - Programs funded must be cost effective and have a proven record of success.

 - Investees report on their programs' progress on a semi-annual basis.

 - Investees also report on the demographics of clients served on a biannual basis.

 - The Children's Levy staff perform site visits to ensure that the provider is adhering to the contract terms.

 - The Children's Levy is subject to annual audits and its administrative costs cannot exceed 5 percent.
 Ninety-five percent of funding is invested in children's programs throughout the city of Portland.